G-MAN007/Part-1/README.md

 5. The user shall be able to clear all the data to enter a new recipe.
 6. The software shall not persist the user data between runs.
 The data shall only be stored in memory while the software is running.

+Non-functional requirements:
+1. You are required to use internationally acceptable coding standards.
+Include comprehensive comments explaining variable names, methods, and the logic of programming code.
+2. You are required to use classes.
+3. Store the ingredients and steps in arrays.